-All of our Oak is from sustainably managed woodlands located around a single sawmill in Normandy, France (PEFC certified).
+PEFC certified sustainably managed woodlands in Normandy, France.
 When this mill is unable to fulfil our order we divert to an alternative mill in Germany.
 The mills have access to a plentiful supply of exceptionally well managed and very high quality timber.

 Why not use UK sourced oak, I hear you ask?
 Sadly, the lack of investment and good timber management for hardwoods in this country over many years means our domestic supplies are generally of a lower quality, inconsistent supply and can be more expensive.
 Although the situation will gradually change, it means that currently continental Oak is the best option for our framing.
 Carpenter Oak Ltd are investing in the future of UK woodlands.

 For every tree used in a project we will donate 10 Oak saplings to an organised planting scheme in the UK.
 Our Douglas Fir and Larch all comes from sustainable, managed UK forests.

 Is using oak sustainable?
 All of the timber we use is from sustainably managed forests (PEFC certified) and there is a plentiful supply.
 The total quantity of Oak we use as a company in one year re-grows in the forests of France within 24 hours.
 Moreover, the use of timber in construction encourages further planting and management and increases the value of our woodlands and forests; it forms an important part of the investment in our sustainable natural resources and protection of our environment.